dahe-cvl/vhh_stt/README.md

 Make sure that `ffmpeg` is installed on the device, it is essential for the main transcription class.

 Download the archive `dist/vhh_stt-<version>.tar.gz` and extract it to the desired package directory.
+To build the binary yourself from source, use `python setup.py sdist bdist_wheel` (make sure the `wheel` package is installed).
+The binary can be found in the `dist` folder.
-For basic transcription functionality navigate to the package directory and type `pip install .` to install.
+For basic transcription functionality navigate to the package or `dist` directory and type `pip install .` or `pip install xxx.whl` to install.
 If optional dependencies for scripts in the `Develop` directory should be install as well instead type `pip install .[dev]`.

+Additionally, install the `pocketsphinx` python package.
+As this needs SWIG installed on your system (unless a pre-built binary is used), this must be done manually and is therefore not included in the requirements textfile.

 If you intend to use the services Google Cloud Speed-to-Text, Azure Speech-to-Text or Amazon Transcribe make sure that `config.yaml` contains the correct path to the appropriate credentials file - see section *Service authentication and configuration* below.
 If CMU Sphinx is used then the model files for the intended language must be provided - see section *CMU Sphinx models*.

 ## Usage

-The main file for transcription is `stt/transcribe.py` with its class `AudioTranscriber`.
+The main file for transcription is `vhh_stt/transcribe.py` with its class `AudioTranscriber`.
 See `Demo/transcribe_demo.py` for sample code.

 **Class Signature:**